SiyuLiu0329/uq-hpc-guide2022/index.md

 Proceed ([y]/n)? y
 ```

-The installation of this virual envorment should take around 10 mins and you will see the following once done:
+The installation of this virual environment should take a few mins and you will see the following once done:
 ```
 done
 #